figglewiggle/phase1-w25/my-mini-compiler/phase1-w25/documentation/grammar.md

 ## Literal Handling:

-numerical literals already given
+Numerical literals given in template.

-" begins string literal token
+" begins string literal token,

-" ends string literal token as long as it is not escaped
+" ends string literal token as long as it is not escaped (\" does not end token)